-EDUC 4413 SECONDARY TEACHING METHODS: ENGLISH
+EDUC 4463 SEONDARY TEACHING METHODS: COMBINED

-This course for prospective secondary English teachers presents the teaching of composition, language principles, literature, speech, and journalism.
-Attention is given to research, curriculum design, evaluation, media, and the classroom applications and implications of each.
-Included are the evaluation of professional materials, the development of teaching units, and the study of basic research and pedagogy of the language arts.
-A minimum of 30 hours field experience is required.
-Prerequisite: Admission to Education Program or permission from Teacher Education Coordinator.
+The course for prospective secondary teachers presents the teaching of their subject matter with a focus on research and classroom applications and implications of each subject area findings.
+Included are the evaluation of professional materials, the development of teaching units, and the study of pedagogy of each area.
+A minimum of 60 hours field experience is required.
+Prerequisite: Admission to Education Program, Registration for the OSAT by add/drop date.